Susan Scott (runner)

+Biography

 Scott was born in Irvine, North Ayrshire, Scotland.

+At the 1999 AAA Championships, Scott finished second behind Jilly Ingman in the 3,000 metres event.
+Scott became the British 800 metres champion after winning the British AAA Championships title at the 2002 AAA Championships.

 Representing Scotland, she finished fourth in the 800 metres final at the Commonwealth Games in Manchester 2002 and Melbourne 2006.
 In both finals, she broke the Scottish record.
 In running 1:59.30 in the 2002 final, she improved her best by over a second and broke the longest standing Scottish track record to become the first Scots woman to run under two minutes.
 The previous record of 2:00.15 by Rosemary Stirling, had stood for 30 years.
 Scott improved on this in the 2006 final with 1:59.02, which stood as the Scottish record until 2014, when Lynsey Sharp ran 1:58.80.
 As of 2015, Scott ranks 11th on the UK all-time list.

+Scott won the AAA title again at the 2005 AAA Championships before finishing runner-up to Lisa Dobriskey at the 2008 British Athletics Championships.

 Her 1500 metres best of 4:07.00, was set in June 2008.
-At the 2008 Beijing Olympics, she was eliminated in the heats of the 1500 metres.
+At the 2008 Olympic Games in Beijing, Scott represented Great Britain where she was eliminated in the heats of the 1500 metres.